thornewman/snmptastic/README.md

   The program will launch and self-daemonize, logging to the log file specified in snmptastic.conf (Default is /var/log/snmptastic.log)

+  The daemon will cleanly shutdown if given a normal TERM kill signal

 * SystemD Method

   Assuming you have properly installed it to systemd using the included